Theatre: American Buffalo

 , adapted into a 1996 film starring Dustin Hoffman

-and Dennis Franz.
+, Dennis Franz, and Sean Nelson.
 The story follows Don, Teach, and Bobby, a trio of ne'er-do-wells who are plotting to steal another man's rare coin collection.
 As the time of the heist approaches, tensions rise, and the would-be robbers start to mistrust and turn on each other.

 This work provides examples of: